mudgen/webscript/README.md

 ```
 ## By Itself

-When `elementBuilders` is used without calling it with a function a default `createElement` function is used that simply creates regular browser DOM elements.
+When `elementBuilders` is used without calling it with a `createElement` function a default `createElement` function is used internally that simply creates regular browser DOM elements.

 ```javascript
 import elementBuilders from 'webscript'